-The analysis results should be compiled into an Environmental Monitoring database.
+Water quality analysis results are recommended to be compiled into an Environmental Monitoring database.
 Reference data using indicators such as water quality parameters outlined in the ANZECC (2000) Guidelines will allow the environmental values outlined in the Environmental Protection (Water) Policy 1997 to be identified and protected.
 Once sufficient data is available, the data should be reassessed and trigger levels for the Environmental Authority set as per the Queensland Water Quality Guidelines (2009), where site-specific contaminant limits are necessary.

-7.7.2 FAUNA MONITORING
+9.7.2 FAUNA MONITORING

-A bi-annual monitoring program should be established (pre- and post-wet season) at each reference site, to identify vertebrate and invertebrate fauna.
+It is recommended that an annual monitoring program be established) at each reference site targeted toward the monitoring of water birds and invertebreate fauna.
+Water birds may be used as an indicator of ecosystem health as they are at the top of the food chain and therefore vulnerable to changes in prey populations and effective monitoring of changes in populations is easily achievable.
 This will allow detection and subsequent investigation into any disappearance (or appearance) of notable species within the Project site creek systems.
-Particular attention should be paid to the Sandy Creek diversion area, to ensure pre-diversion habitat values and faunal components persist.
+Particular attention should be paid to the creek diversion areas, to ensure pre-diversion habitat values and faunal components persist.